ssh(1) — Linux manual page

 the host where the shell runs, and ‘n’ is

-forward X11 connections over the secure
+value to forward X11 connections over the

-channel.
-The user should normally not set
+secure channel.
+The user should normally

-DISPLAY explicitly, as that will render the
+not set DISPLAY explicitly, as that will

-X11 connection insecure (and will require
+render the X11 connection insecure (and

-the user to manually copy any required
+will require the user to manually copy any

-authorization cookies).
+required authorization cookies).

 HOME Set to the path of the user's home